alttpo/rex/rexlang.md

 The `push-u8` instruction pushes the literal value (0..$3F) as a `u8` onto the stack.
 For larger values use the `push-4-mixed-values` instruction.

 The `push-4-mixed-values` instruction pushes `x+1` (between 1 and 4) mixed sized values onto the stack.
 Each value has its own sized specified with `0` for `u8` and `1` for `u16`. `a` specifies the first value's size, `b` specifies the second value's size, and so on.
 Only `x+1` number of values are consumed.

-The `prgm-enter` instruction starts writing the subsequent instructions into program memory at address `a` until the `prgm-end` instruction is encountered.

 Otherwise the opcode `x` is executed.